-Roofing including roof space

-Repair category 1

-Notes confirmed.
+Roofing including roof space Repair category 1 Notes I am advised by the seller that the roof was replaced in 2021.
+It should be confirmed if warranties exist for this work and whether these are transferrable in favour of new owners.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
-A reputable roofing contractor can advise on life expectancy and repair/replacement costs.